ICHTHUS-SSU/ichthus_controller/README.md

 **Motor Drive**
 ![motor_drive](https://user-images.githubusercontent.com/40734644/88827060-6e45ed00-d204-11ea-828d-f1888bb2dea6.png)

 **Ichthus Controller** consists of two ROS nodes: one is a ROS client that interacts between the end user and a ROS service, and the other is a ROS service that interfaces between the ROS client and the hardware.
 It provides low-level functions to control each motor in position mode and also high-level controllers such as cruise control (= speed control) and steering control.
-For cruise control, it requres measurement of real speed of the target vehicle, and for this purpose, we may use CAN gateway and OBD2.
+For cruise control, it requres measurement of real speed of the target vehicle, and for this purpose, we may use CAN gateway or OBD2.

 ## Overview
 - [Files](#files)